About Floyd

 Then we went to Austria.
 And it hit me.
 I had no way to evangelize because I didn't know the language!
 Some well-meaning missionaries had advised us to learn German well before landing in our chosen location.
 They said that the Austrians would laugh at all our mistakes.
 We didn't take their advice, and they were right.
 Our Austrian friends laughed at our mistakes, and that's exactly what God wanted!

-My main motive, as first, was to learn German, but I was shocked when Austrians came to faith WITHOUT my explaining the text (since I couldn't explain anything in German, anyway).
+My main motive, at first, was to learn German, but I was shocked when Austrians came to faith WITHOUT my explaining the text (since I couldn't explain anything in German, anyway).
 We had just read the text, and they understood it enough to place their faith in Jesus.
-So I never began "teaching" during a Bible study with unsaved friends.
-(I will later explain in this series of blogs what happened during those studies without my stellar teaching.)
+So, I never began "teaching" during a Bible study with unsaved friends.
+(I will explain later what happened during those studies without my stellar teaching.)

 After four years in Graz, we had become fairly fluent, and the Lord had allowed us to start two Bible churches.
 We continue to be amazed at how little input we gave our unsaved friends during those Bible studies.